5 Ways to Engage Residents with Events in 2021

 5. Let residents RSVP for events online for better planning

-When planning for events, it isn’t always easy to know how many people you can expect to show up.
+When planning for multifamily community events, it isn’t always easy to know how many people you can expect to show up.
 Depending on the day and the interest level, it could be 10 or 100.
 It’s important to have a way to prepare for how many residents plan to attend and be able to regulate crowd size for social distancing if needed.
 Some communities use QR codes or RSVP links to let residents reserve spaces for events and receive reminders.

 Kiley Sharp, Divisional President of the West Division for Apartment Life shared her thoughts as communities move forward.
 “My biggest recommendation for teams is to push in with being intentional there, live life out in your community even more than usual, and be the bright light people come across as they live in their community too.”